Sphinx (Marvel Comics): Publication history

-The first version of the Sphinx first appeared in Nova #6 (Feb.
+The male version of the Sphinx first appeared in Nova #6 (Feb.
 1977) and was created by Marv Wolfman and Sal Buscema.

-The second version of the Sphinx first appeared in The New Warriors #4 (Aug.
+The female version of the Sphinx first appeared in The New Warriors #4 (Aug.
 1990) and was created by Fabian Nicieza.

 Fictional character biography

 Anath-Na Mut

-Anath-Na Mut is a chief wizard in the court of the Egyptian Pharaoh Ramesses II.
-Defeated in a magic duel by the prophet Moses, the magician got exiled into the desert for his failure.
+Anath-Na Mut is a chief wizard in the court of an Egyptian pharaoh Ramesses II.
+Defeated in a magic duel by the prophet Moses, Anath-Na got exiled into the desert for his failure.
 The title Nova recounts in a flashback of how Anath-Na discovers the mystic Ka Stone, which grants him immortality and superhuman powers.
-Using the alias of the Sphinx, Anath-Na wanders around the Earth for a thousand years and then, eventually becomes bored with it.
+Using his alias of the Sphinx, Anath-Na wanders around the Earth for a thousand years and then, eventually became bored with it.
 After learning about the origins of Richard Rider, aliens from planet Xandar, and their sentient machine, the Sphinx theorized that Xandar's Living Computer just might be a way to end his eternal life.

 In a Fantastic Four Annual, the Sphinx empowered a pawn known as Thraxon to help subdue the Inhumans.
 He utilizes ruler Black Bolt's electron energy to amplify a scanning device and read all the minds in everyone for knowledge of how the Sphinx could finally die.
 Superhero team the Fantastic Four defeated Thraxon and in a final confrontation, Black Bolt blasts him into deep space.
 The Sphinx reappears in the Nova series, taking mental control of Nova, along with his temporary allies (Comet, Crimebuster, Diamondhead, Powerhouse, and Doctor Sun), they travel back to Xandar and join a war against the invading Skrulls.